 In “Teaching in the Machine Age,” report author and lead researcher Thomas Arnett argues that the “teaching profession is not immune to the effects of scientific and technological progress.”
-But instead of “viewing technological progress as a threat,” teachers should embrace AI innovations to help automate basic teaching tasks.
-Arnett outlines three “challenging circumstances” and explains how teachers and administrators can leverage technology to solve these problems and enhance their instructional models: Circumstance #1: Lack of expert teachers.
 Top 10 Tech.
 From a see-through robotic orb to the prospect of a new, mixed-reality realm of learning, our picks highlight leading trends, with an eye toward the future.

 Six activity buses now have Wi-Fi capability.
 "We call these buses rolling classrooms,” said Dr. Jimmy Pryor, director of technology for Spartanburg School District One.
-The new technology, while was rolled out in the last month, is part of the district’s one-to-one technology initiative.
 12 ed-tech tools to try this term.
 The school year is in full swing, so it’s time to kick things into high gear and push learning to a whole new level.

 It’s no secret why.
 The research shows that AR is increasingly relevant in today’s technological landscape.
 Both it and virtual reality are quickly entrenching themselves in the modern educator’s toolbox.
 This happens just as they are becoming a regular part of students’ daily lives at home with the incredible popularity of Pokémon Go and other AR applications.
+As the world becomes more sophisticated and complex, the use of emerging technologies becomes more and more critical to education.
+Basic computer skills have been a core piece of the curriculum for many years.
 How Can Teachers Help Students See Themselves in the Curriculum?
 “What’s your plan?”

 Yells a panting eight-year-old as he runs up to a group of his classmates working to build protected shelters for the kindergarteners out of recycled Christmas trees.
 The video is shot from his perspective and the viewer can not only hear his steps crunching in the snow, but hear his panting breath and his heart beat as they experience this school project from his perspective.
 It’s all part of third grade teacher Michelle Cordy’s plan to help students see themselves in the curriculum and take ownership over their work.
+Cordy first got the idea to put GoPro cameras on her students from her husband, who teaches kindergarten in an outdoor education program.
 Why the university of the future will have no classrooms, no lectures, and lots of tech.
 Imagine a university without classrooms, lectures, disciplinary departments, or majors.

 Such is the goal of Dr. Christine Ortiz, former dean for graduate education at MIT, who is using technology to build a new kind of residential research institution from the ground up.
 Teaching with Technology video series unveiled.
 Check this out!